zhenxuan00/MEM_DGM/README.md

 For questions and bug reports, please send me an e-mail at _chongxuanli1991[at]gmail.com_.

+## Prerequisites
-## Some libs we used in our experiments:
+Some libs we used in our experiments:
     - Python (version 2.7)
     - Numpy
     - Scipy